jenting/longhorn/enhancements/20210525-async-pull-backups.md

    5. List in cluster Backup CRs `clusterBackups`.
    6. Find the difference backups `backupsToPull = backupStoreBackups - clusterBackups` and create Backup CR `metadata.name` + `metadata.labels["longhornvolume"]=<backup-volume-name>`.
    7. Find the difference backups `backupsToDelete = clusterBackups - backupStoreBackups` and delete Backup CR.
-   8. Call the longhorn engine to get the backup volume config's modification time `backup config-metadata <volume-config>`.
-If the config metadata not changed, abort the current reconcile process.
+   8. Call the longhorn engine to get the backup volume config's last modification time `backup head <volume-config>` and compares to `status.lastModificationTime`.
+If the config last modification time not changed, abort the current reconcile process.
    9. Call the longhorn engine to read the backup volumes' config `backup inspect-volume <volume-name>`.
-   10. Updates the BackupVolume CR status field according to the backup volumes' config, and also updates the BackupVolume CR `status.lastSyncedAt`.
+   10. Updates the BackupVolume CR status field according to the backup volumes' config, and also updates the BackupVolume CR `status.lastModificationTime`, `status.lastSyncedAt`.
-   11. Updates the BackupVolume CR spec field `spec.forceSync` and `spec.configModificationTime`.
+   11. Updates the BackupVolume CR spec field `spec.forceSync`.
    12. Updates the Volume CR `status.lastBackup` and `status.lastBackupAt`.

 8. For the Longhorn manager HTTP endpoints: